acquia/cloud-hooks/README.markdown

 ## Installing Cloud Hooks

 Cloud hooks live in your Acquia Cloud code repository.
 In each branch of your repo, there is a directory named docroot that contains your site's source code.
 Cloud hooks live in the directory hooks NEXT TO docroot (not inside of docroot).
+To install the directory structure and sample hook scripts, simply copy this repo into your Acquia Cloud repo.

-To install the directory structure and sample hook scripts, copy this repo into your Acquia Cloud repo.
 If you are using Git:

     cd /my/repo
     curl -o hooks.tar.gz      https://github.com/acquia/cloud-hooks/tarball/master